software-mansion/react-native-reanimated/docs/blog/section-list.md

 <CollapsibleCode src={SectionListSrc} showLines={[154,155]}/>

-Reducing the frequency of calls and by this enhancing performance was done by implementation of the `debounce` function to throttle the `onScroll` event handler.
+Here, the `debounce` function throttles the invocations of `onScroll` event handler which improves the perfomrance.

 <CollapsibleCode src={SectionListSrc} showLines={[85,93]}/>